clr-li/AttendanceScanner/README.md

 ## Branches

--   `master` - production branch - clone of Glitch branch (Glitch is currently used for hosting the server)
 -   `main` - main development branch - latest stable version of the code, hosted on Github

 ## Local Development